hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

   > First, check the Lag Bytes values in the monitoring dashboard.
 When there is a regional outage in the region of the primary instance, Lag Bytes is reported for the primary instance.

+## Q112

+- Bigtable would not be a valid choice.
+BigQuery lends itself to OLAP not OLTP.
+Cloud SQL could not scale to multiple regions.
+It’s Spanner.
+A.

 ## Q113

 - HA